lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 [this article](http://articles.mercola.com/sites/articles/archive/2010/05/18/microwave-hazards.aspx).
 See how the content itself is similar to the melatonin message, but the presentation is different.
-Obviously, this link will also get to its level of Whatsapp forward, but its all pro-science in the article.
+Obviously, this link will also get to its level of WhatsApp forward, but its all pro-science in the article.
 This one is trying hard to stand on the shoulders of giants.
 Evidence, references, articles, numbers, bio-photons? food value? bio-information from sun?
 Microwave ban in Russia? dioxins?
 Most of the times, these get convincing because of the